-When an interrupt occurs during the execution of an LDM or STM instruction, the processor abandons the load multiple or store multiple operation, and similarly abandons a multiply instruction if it implements this as a 32-cycle instruction.

-After servicing the interrupt, the processor restarts execution of the abandoned instruction from the beginning.
+The interruptible-restartable instructions are LDM, STM, PUSH, POP and, in 32-cycle multiplier implementations, MULS.
+When an interrupt occurs during the execution of one of these instructions, the processor abandons execution of the instruction.
+After servicing the interrupt, the processor restarts execution of the instruction from the beginning.